 - Section notes: Descent is 360 feet elevation loss on dirt.
 Some sections of loose dirt toward road edges.

 - Elevation Chart for Dirt Section of Black Canyon

 All information in this section is tentative.
 Further information will be made available to registered participants.

-Registration sign-in on Saturday morning starting at 6:00am at the Alpine Ayres Inn in Alpine, CA.
+- Registration sign-in on Saturday morning starting at 6:00am at Campbell Creek Ranch Estate in Alpine, CA.

-Phase of the Moon: waxing with 67% of the Moon’s visible disk illuminated.
+- Phase of the Moon: waning with 7% of the Moon’s visible disk illuminated.

-Official Finish Time for all routes is 7:00pm
+- Official Course Closure and Finish Time for all routes is 7:00pm

 Dirt Road Riding Information

-Registered participants will receive tips on dirt road riding, plus tips on reconnoitering the dirt roads selected for the event.
-In addition, registered participants will receive access to e-handouts providing tips on how to properly ride endurance events.
+Registered participants will receive access to e-handouts providing tips on dirt road riding, plus properly riding endurance events, including tips on reconnoitering the dirt roads selected for the event.

 - Climbing, descending, and bike handling techniques for riding a road bike on dirt roads